Reflux in babies

-Nearly 7 in 10 babies will experience regurgitation at some point, which may make them reluctant to feed.
+Reflux is very common.
+At least 40% of infants will experience reflux at some point, which may make them reluctant to feed.¹

 What is reflux?

-Infant reflux happens when a baby’s stomach contents escape back up into their oesophagus (food pipe), causing a baby to “spit up” milk or vomit.
+Infant reflux happens when a baby’s stomach contents escape back up into their oesophagus (food pipe), which can cause a baby to “spit up” milk or vomit.
 Reflux usually happens soon after a feed.

-Regurgitation is very common and affects around two-thirds of babies1.
 Although some babies with reflux do not seem upset by it, stomach acid can escape into the oesophagus along with food.
-This is why reflux is sometimes called “acid reflux”, and can cause pain and irritation.
-Babies may become reluctant to feed or refuse to continue feeding even when they’re still hungry, which can make them cranky in between feeds as well.
+This is why reflux is sometimes called “acid reflux” and can cause pain and irritation.
+Babies may become reluctant to feed or refuse to continue feeding even when they’re still hungry.

 What causes reflux?